joypauls/astro-gallery/content/_index.md

 ---
 desc:
 - Astrophotography and deep sky imaging,
-- everything from landscapes to nebulae.
+- everything from our moon to distant galaxies.
 ---